ani777har/rl-project/report.md

 We evaluated three algorithms suitable for continuous control:## 4.
 Training Setup- **Components**:

 1.  **SAC (Soft Actor-Critic)**: An off-policy, maximum entropy actor-critic algorithm.
 It optimizes a stochastic policy to maximize both the expected return and the entropy of the policy, encouraging exploration and robustness.The project involved two phases: Hyperparameter Tuning and Final Training.
-1. `cart_pos`: Position of the cart along the track (meters).

 2.  **TD3 (Twin Delayed DDPG)**: An off-policy algorithm that improves upon DDPG by using two critics to reduce overestimation bias, delayed policy updates, and target policy smoothing.
 It learns a deterministic policy.

 3.  **PPO (Proximal Policy Optimization)**: An on-policy policy gradient algorithm.
 It uses a clipped objective function to prevent large policy updates, ensuring stable and monotonic improvement.
-2. `cart_vel`: Velocity of the cart (m/s).